C

 collywobbles (noun)

 Stomach pain or queasiness.
 Intense anxiety or nervousness.
-(OD)
+(NOA)

 An uncomfortable feeling in the stomach caused by feelings of nervousness or slight fear.
 (CD)